 The repercussions of the November Metro seat dispute were about to hit BL.
-Eight workers had been dismissed by the company, including four shop stewards, for allegedly instigating the near-riot.
-The BL combined shop stewards committee led by Derek Robinson’s successor, Jack Adams, demanded their re-instatement.
+Eight workers had been dismissed by the company, including four Shop Stewards, for allegedly instigating the near-riot.
+The British Leyland Combined Shop Stewards’ Committee led by Derek Robinson’s successor, Jack Adams, demanded their re-instatement.

-On December 16th 1980, 900 workers walked out, demanding the re-instatement of the eight dismissed men and halting Mini and Metro production.
-By the 17th December, this had increased to 1300 men and the dispute threatened to spread and develop into a full blown confrontation with the Transport and General Workers Union.
+On 16 December 1980, 900 workers walked out, demanding the re-instatement of the eight dismissed men and halting Mini and Metro production.
+By 17 December, this had increased to 1300 men and the dispute threatened to spread and develop into a full-blown confrontation with the Transport and General Workers Union.
 Longbridge was at a standstill and thousands of other workers were laid off.
-Normal working did not resume until the 5th January 1981, and the dispute had cost BL at least 5000 Minis and Metros in lost production.
+Normal working did not resume until 5 January 1981, and the dispute had cost BL at least 5000 Minis and Metros in lost production.
 Longbridge was soon back up to speed as a BL statement revealed.

 ‘We are delighted with the way employees have buckled down in what could have been a difficult time.
 Longbridge produced 5793 cars, including 3666 Metros.
 That beats the 5200 reached before the strike began and is the highest weekly output since December 1974.’

 Initial unease with the Metro started immediately after the ‘honeymoon period’ of late 1980 and early 1981.
 Problems centred on poor build quality, resulting in reliability issues, all too familiar to owners of other products of the British Leyland stable.
 The Metro suffered from carburettor maladies, poor starting, dealer apathy and it was not long before these stories started getting into the press.